Last Updated: April 1, 2021

 We built this page around the outstanding example of New Harmony, Indiana, a town of under 1,000 population with an important heritage of utopian experiments and some enlightened historic preservation and arts patronage, all of which intertwines with ordinary agricultural and small river town living.

-New Harmony presents several lessons in small town character:
+New Harmony presents several lessons in small town character.

 1. The repetition of particular elements makes the town seem cohesive.
-In this case, watch for interesting doors and apertures, trees and gardens, a vigorous religious or spiritual emphasis, blending of the public and private spheres almost to the point of being very unsure of where one ends and the other begins.
+In this case, watch for interesting doors and apertures, trees and gardens, a vigorous religious or spiritual emphasis, and blending of the public and private spheres almost to the point of being very unsure of where one ends and the other begins.

 3. As surprising as it is to see some large-scale buildings in a small town, it all fits together because there are several really old buildings, several modern pieces that would seem out of place otherwise, and a core commercial street and residential district that are archetypal for small Midwestern towns.